elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter *(doleful.)*

-- {:.pr.i} 300,000 men, harnesses shattered, rush into the city with piercing howls ...
-The seaport swarms with Whites reaching for the stranded vessels ...
-Oh, the boats capsize ...
+- {:.pr.i} 300,000 men, harnesses shattered, are rushing into the city with piercing howls ...
+The seaport is swarming with Whites trying to reach the stranded vessels ...
+Oh, the boats are capsizing ...

 - {:.sp} The Man Reciter *(fierce.)*

-- {:.i2} Heads roll like cocoa pods.
+- {:.i2} Heads are rolling like cocoa pods.

 - {:.sp} The Woman Reciter.

-- {:.pr.i} The djembe gasps; the djembe erupts ... the djembe spits grasshoppers of fire and blood.
+- {:.pr.i} The djembe gasps; the djembe erupts ... the djembe spits locusts of fire and blood.

 - {:.sp} The Man Reciter.

-- {:.i2} The fire knocks the Kanak cobs out of the night.
+- {:.i2} The fire smashes open the night with its savage spikes.

 - {:.sp} The Woman Reciter.

-- {:.pr.i} ... the fire hangs its rapacious top leaves on the captive rooftops ...
+- {:.pr.i} ... the fire hangs its rapacious dead leaves on the transfixed rooftops ...

 - {:.sp} The Man Reciter.

 - {:.pr.i} ...
 The city collapses on its hocks ...
-In the slow vertigo of rape ... among the tickling of a bed of smoke and of screams ...
+In the slow vertigo of the rape ... among the tickling of a bed of smoke and of screams ...

 - {:.sp} The Chorus.